 When you are on a lake, no matter how high the water, be sure to wear a life jacket.
 You should also remember to use the boat’s kill switch and slow down to watch for submerged debris.

-Clearwater Lake park rangers urge everyone to obey boating laws, for your safety.
+Corps rangers urge everyone to obey boating laws, for your safety.
 The rangers point out that more than half of all people who drown consume alcohol before their accident, so skip alcohol if you plan to be in or on the water.

 Rangers offer the following additional boating and swimming tips: